techidaily/site-win-able/source/_posts/solving-fall-guys-starter-problems-a-comprehensive-troubleshooting-tutorial.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1630055/18460" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ You can also uninstall all the Visual C++ redistributable in**Programs and Features** , then reinstall them one by one.
+Be sure to choose the latest 64-bit installer.

 ### Fix 6: Switch your DirectX version